I hope you enjoy this blog post. If you want Hello Bar to grow your leads, click here.

 The best email subject lines communicate something specific and value-driven to your recipients.
 In other words, they promise something wonderful if the prospect opens the email.

-You’re looking out for number one, too, but you don’t want to appear that way.
-In a world full of “meformers” — people who produce content to promote themselves — you want to be an informer.
-That’s someone who produces content in service of others.
+Your prospects are looking out for number one.
+You’re also looking out for number one, but you don’t want to appear that way.
+You want to be an informer in a world full of “meformers” — people who produce content to promote themselves.
+You want to produce content that serves others.

 Your emails should provide something of value no matter what.